thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 *Continuation of the example "[Alarm condition with a duration](#example-3-alarm-condition-with-a-duration)".*

 **Scenario**
-You already have a **High temperature** alarm configured to trigger when the temperature exceeds the threshold for **1 minute**.
+You already have a **High Temperature** alarm configured to trigger when the temperature exceeds the threshold for **1 minute**.
 In this example, we extend that logic by making the duration **dynamic** — meaning the duration required to trigger the alarm will be defined by a **server attribute** on the device.

 **Goal**
-Update the High temperature rule so that:
+Update the High Temperature rule so that:
 - the alarm is created only when the temperature stays above the critical threshold for the duration specified in the device&#39;s <span class="code-light">highTemperatureDurationThreshold</span> [server attribute](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes){:target="_blank"}
 - the duration can be changed without editing the alarm rule — simply by updating the device’s attribute value